alonsarias/youtube-sentiment-pipeline/README.md

 *Figure 4: Pie chart showing the percentage distribution of the five sentiment categories (Very Negative, Negative, Neutral, Positive, Very Positive), providing a quick overview of overall customer sentiment.*

 1. In Metabase, click on "New" > "Question"
-2. Select "MySQL" as the data source
+2. In the top navigation, select your database (e.g., "Sentiment Analysis Big Data Simulation")
-3. Choose the "comments" table
+3. Click on "Comments" table
-4. Click on "Visualization" and select "Pie"
+4. Click on the "Summarize" button
-5. Configure the chart:
-   - Select "sentiment_prediction" as the dimension to group by
-   - Select "Count" as the aggregation method
+5. For "Pick a function or metric", select "Count of rows"
+6. For "Pick a column to group by", select "sentiment_prediction"
+7. Click "Visualize" button at the bottom
+8. Click "Pie" in the visualization selector
-6. Click "Settings" and enable "Show percentage" option
+9. In the "Settings" panel, enable "Show percentage" option
+10. Optionally, customize colors and legend position
-7. Click "Save" and add it to your dashboard
+11. Click "Save" and add it to your dashboard

 ### Step 5: Shutdown